 - Treefrogs (Hylidae): Thirty three species

 - Neotropical Thin-toed Frogs (Leptodactylidae): One species in South Texas

 Given the list, it’s still fairly safe to say in an informal manner that the types of frogs in the United States divide into three major groups, true frogs, tree frogs and toads.

 The American Bullfrog pictured at the top of the page is no doubt the picture of American true fogs.
 It’s the biggest frog in the United States (growing up to nine inches).

 Counting the bullfrog, about thirty true frog species have been documents in the United States.
 They make their homes in ponds, streams and other slow moving water bodies.

 Red-legged frogs, in the picture, provide a good example of an east-west frog division.
 Two species live in slow moving water areas of the west.
 Once abundant throughout the state, the California Red-legged frog population decreased over 90% and was listed as an endangered species list in 1996.
 The remaining population now survives primarily along California’s coastal areas, where they still compete for territory with California’s coastal loving human population.

 Northern Red-legged frogs (Rana aurora) inhabit coastal and inland areas of the Pacific Northwest from northern California to British Columbia.
 They prefer slow moving or still, shallow water habitats for breeding.
 During non-breeding season their range extends to many of the nearby forest floors.
-While they are not listed as endangered, their populations have declined over the years due to habitat destruction and habitat competition with the larger and more aggressive Bullfrog.

 Types of Frogs: Tree Frogs